-Otherwise referred to as personal development, self-improvement, or personal growth, self-help psychology offers individuals the opportunities to improve themselves in every facet of life.
-Modern day leaders of the industry come from all walks of life and share a variety of tools, strategies, and stories that can be used to empower and improve our everyday lives.
+Otherwise referred to as personal development, self-improvement, or personal growth, self-help psychology offers individuals opportunities to improve themselves in every facet of life.
+Modern-day leaders of the industry come from all walks of life and share a variety of tools, strategies, and stories that can be used to empower and improve our everyday lives.

-In the majority of the western world there is ardent fixation on the continual process of self improvement, and the information that comes from the, otherwise dubbed, field of Popular Psychology guides us towards higher levels of fulfillment and life satisfaction.
-Individuals are able to get clear about what they want in life, shift their mindsets from one of fear to determination, and find the motivation needed to take the actions that will produce their desired outcomes.
+In the majority of the Western world, there is an ardent fixation on the continual process of self-improvement, and the information that comes from the, otherwise dubbed, field of Popular Psychology guides us toward higher levels of fulfillment and life satisfaction.
+Individuals are able to get clear about what they want in life, shift their mindsets from one fear to determination, and find the motivation needed to take the actions that will produce their desired outcomes.